kunalbhat/replyall-scraper/README.md

 # Find Freddie
 ### Never miss out on a new Freddie again!

-This utility scrapes [mailchimp.com/replyall](http://mailchimp.com/replyall/) at intervals and alerts users if a new Freddie is available.
+This utility scrapes [mailchimp.com/replyall](http://mailchimp.com/replyall/) at an interval and alerts me if a new Freddie is available.
 These free giveaways run out quickly, so time is of the essence.

 ![All Gone](https://dl.dropboxusercontent.com/u/7583033/github/all_gone.png)